Ecology

 Cambridgeshire District Level Licensing - Great Crested Newts

-District Level Licensing is now available in East Cambridgeshire and additional information can be found on the GOV.UK website
+District Level Licensing is now available in East Cambridgeshire and additional information can be found on the GOV.UK (external link) website

 There are now a few different ways to apply for a licence from Natural England to do development or other work that may affect great crested newts:

-- Great Crested Newts: district level licensing Cambridgeshire has a district level licensing scheme, a quicker and simpler option to applying for a GCN mitigation licence.
-Find out more below.
+Cambridgeshire has a District Level Licensing (DLL) scheme (external link) which is a quicker and simpler option to applying for a GCN mitigation licence.

 Benefits of district level licensing

-Natural England have put together this note to explain the breakdown of fees and how they calculate the cose to join the scheme, together with some examples.
+Natural England have put together this note (PDF) to explain the breakdown of fees and how they calculate the cost to join the scheme, together with some examples.

-In autumn 2019, Natural England ran a series of webinars with the Chartered Institute of Ecology and Environmental Management (CIEEM) to provide more information on district level licensing:
+Natural England ran a series of webinars with the Chartered Institute of Ecology and Environmental Management (CIEEM) to provide more information on DLL:

 Data open to all

 As part of the district level licensing project, Natural England completed the largest ever survey of its type for great crested newts across England, funded by the Ministry for Housing, Communities and Local Government (MHCLG).
-The data is open and has been published to ArcGIS Online and is available at Data.gov.uk.
-Read their gov.uk blog to find out more.
+Read their gov.uk blog (external link) to find out more about this open and published data.